 Permanently Closed 

 The last court is the massive trampoline room.
 The floor are trampolines.
 The walls are trampolines.
 What else could you possibly want?

 There are benches outside of each court area for non jumpers or for a rest spot in between jumps.
 Although it looks like pure fun, jumping is an incredibly physical activity.
 We purchased two hours of jump time but, honestly, my kids were exhausted after 60 minutes.
 We took a lot of drink breaks and we did end up staying for the full two hours but that was due mainly to my insistence that we ‘get what we paid for!”

 Sky High is set up in such a way that you can view the whole area from just about any point.
 I wouldn’t suggest that you let your two year old wander around unaccompanied but you could feel pretty safe letting an older kid have a bit of freedom here.
 There is plenty of employee supervision in each court and, from what I witnessed on my visit, safety is their top priority.

-Sky High Nashville is also now open for special needs kids on the first Tuesday of every month from 3 – 6 PM.
+Sky High Nashville is also now open for special needs kids on Tuesdays from 4 – 7 PM.
 During this time, music is turned off, attendance is limited and other distractions are minimized in consideration of kids with sensory issues.
 Cost is $5 per child and a parent or therapist attends free

 Family Fun Facts

 Cost : $14 per hour (lots of specials – check here before you go)

 Prices and hours can vary depending on a variety of factors.
 Call (615)366-4252 or check the website before you go.